jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sessions.md

 Describes the type of wait that this session last waited on (or is currently waiting on).

+{% include tip.html content="Data for this column is reported directly from SQL Server and, for performance reasons, is not resolved to actual resource names during normal data collection.
+To resolve the data to a more readable form, click the Question Mark button." %}

 ### Last Wait Resource

 Describes the resource that this session last waited for (or is currently waiting for).
 It shows no data if the session is not waiting.

+{% include tip.html content="Data for this column is reported directly from SQL Server and, for performance reasons, is not resolved to actual resource names during normal data collection.
+To resolve the data to a more readable form, click the Question Mark button." %}

 ### Last Batch Time